aws-samples/aws-genomics-workflows/docs/create-custom-ami.md

 We have provided a Python script that sets up the above.

+!!! note
+    The provided script creates custom IAM resources, which may require elevated user permissions.

+    If you encounter errors, it is likely account permissions are the root cause.
+You will need your AWS account administrator to create the custom AMI for you to use.
+Send them this guide.

 ```bash
 # Download the script and install the requirements
 curl -O https://cromwell-aws-batch/files/create-custom-ami.py